streamlinedcms/client-sdk/INTEGRATION.md

 ## Sign-In Link

 Authors need a way to sign in to enable editing.
-Add the `data-scms-signin` attribute to any element, typically in your footer:
+You should add a sign-in link to your footer, typically in the copyright line.
+Add the `data-scms-signin` attribute to a link element:

 ```html
 <footer>